jsa-aerial/hanami/README.md

 * `:UDATA` - expects a relative URL (for example "data/cars.json") or a fully qualified URL to a `csv` or `json` data file.
 * `:NDATA` - expects a named Vega _data channel_.

 These three are based directly on the underlying Vega and Vega-Lite options.
-The fourth is provided by Hanami.
+The fourth, file data sources, is provided by Hanami.

 ### File data source